martyav/rancher-docs/docs/integrations-in-rancher/rancher-extensions.md

     ![Manage repositories](/img/manage-repos.png)

 5. Under the **Available** tab, click **Install** on the desired extension and version as in the example below.
-Note that you can easily update your extension as the button to **Update** will appear on the extension if one is available.
+Once you install the extension, an **Update** button will display if an update is available.

     ![Install Kubewarden](/img/install-kubewarden.png)